Tuesday, January 13, 2026

 So it was with Doheny, in the teeth

-Of the Great Depression.
+Of his Great Depression.
 He must have been an easy mark,

-This man accustomed to drill other's milkshakes direction-ally,
+This man accustomed to drink other's milkshakes directionally,

 And J Paul in his rumpled suit, sweater out at the elbows,